jackson15j/python_homework_anagram_finder/README.md

             anagram list. (eg. using a Trie to look up `pots`, which also returns `post, pots, spot, stop`.
 		  * Refining the search algorithm done on a flat dictionary.
-* Update Client-side CLI so that it runs in a separate process and uses the backends REST API.
-    * _Potentially_ add other Client-side UI's (WebUI, emacs/vim...).
 * First time using [pytest] and [pipenv]:
     * [pytest]'s fixtures are fairly powerful, like an easier to use version of C#'s [xUnit] Inline/Member data annotations.
 For speed (and consistency